Shaobangzhu/automation_playground/README.md

 - Write a script that summarizes and processes sales data into different categories
 - Generate a PDF using Python
 - Automatically send a PDF by email

+## TASK 3.
+Automating Updating of Catalog Information

+You work for an online fruits store, and you need to develop a system that will update the catalog information with data provided by your suppliers.
+The the supplier send the data as large images with an associated description of the products in two files (.TIF for the image and .txt for the description).
+The images need to be converted to smaller jpeg images and the text needs to be turned into an HTML file that shows the image and the product description.
+The contents of the HTML file need to be uploaded to a web service that is already running using Django.
+You also need to gather the name and weight of all fruits from the .txt files and use a Python request to upload it to your Django server.

+What I've Completed
+- Write a script that summarizes and processes sales data into different categories
+- Generate a PDF using Python
+- Automatically send a PDF by email
+- Write a script to check the health status of the system